AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. Python.rst

 At this point the script is created, the dependencies configured and the entry point correclty setup.

-:ref:`Open a brand new terminal<installation/Running a docker container>`, make sure that no other ROS2 command are currently running, navigate to the workspace directory and execute:
+Open a brand new terminal in the Docker session, make sure that no other ROS 2 command are currently running, navigate to the workspace directory and execute:

 .. code-block:: console

    colcon build --symlink-install

-As it was explained in the :ref:`publisher node part<Build publisher node and run>`, this will build the packages of the workspace.
+As it was explained in the :ref:`publisher node part<Build publisher node and run>`, this will build all packages of the workspace.

 Now, source the setup file: